nationalarchives/ds-caselaw-marklogic/README.md

 ### 1. Run a marklogic docker container

 A `docker-compose.yml` file for running Marklogic locally is included.

+It expects a `caselaw` docker network to be created already.

+If it does not exist yet, run `docker network create caselaw`

-Run `docker-compose up -d` to start it; it takes a minute or so, and will raise various HTTP errors if you visit `localhost:8000` before that point.
+Then run `docker-compose up -d` to start the service; it takes a minute or so, and will raise various HTTP errors if you visit `localhost:8000` before that point.

 Note: There is currently a [known issue](https://github.com/marklogic/marklogic-docker/issues/212) with [marklogic-docker](https://github.com/marklogic/marklogic-docker) so instead you might need to run `development_scripts/run_local_docker`